Total Distance: 4 km

 Mount Racine is a prominent peak at the south end of Tagish Lake's Windy Arm with sweeping views also over to Tutshi Lake and the surrounding mountains.
 The route is a direct one, straight up the main avalanche path, which is the quickest way to the top and also avoids the most bushwacking.

-Drive south on the South Klondike Highway towards Skagway, Alaska.
-Approximately 1.4 km south of the Yukon/BC border there is a prominent avalanche path.
+From Carcross, continue on the South Klondike Highway towards Skagway, Alaska.
+Once you reach the Yukon/BC border (there is a large pullout and sign here), continue driving for another 1.4 km until you see a prominent avalanche path on the right side of the highway.
 This is the trailhead.
 Find a safe place to park on the side of the highway.
+Note this hike is just after the Dail Peak trailhead.

 This route follows the avalanche path up to the summit.
 The first part of the route requires some bushwhacking up through the base of the avalanche path.
 The bushwhacking takes about 45 minutes and is not very pleasant.
 Most of the vegetation is willow and high-bush cranberry, and this route may be something to avoid during berry season, so as not to run into foraging bears.